CompuTec/computec-docs/docs/processforce/user-guide/quality-control/automatic-creation-of-quality-control-documents.md

 ![Quality Control](./media/automatic-creation-of-quality-control-documents/business-partner-qc-qualifications.jpg)

-Then you can link it to test protocol
+Then, you can link it to test protocol

 ![Quality Control](./media/automatic-creation-of-quality-control-documents/test-protocol-qc-qualification.jpg)